Frequently Asked Questions

 You’ll usually agree your own time off for study with your line manager as it can differ for each programme.
-Generally most apprentices spend between half a day to a full day a week on their apprenticeship learning.
+Generally, our apprentices spend one day a week on their apprenticeship learning.

 You’ll have a starting salary of £19,838, or £21,749 if you’re at our London office..
 We’ll then review your salary in July each year.